ylgrgyq/resilience-for-clojure/README.md

 ### Exception Handling

 What we missing until now is how to handle exceptions thrown by resilience family members.
-Most of resilience family members have their corresponding exception which will be thrown when certain conditions match.
+Most of resilience family members have their corresponding exceptions which will be thrown when certain conditions match.
 Such as when circuit breaker is open, the subsequent requests will trigger `CircuitBreakerOpenException` in circuit breaker.
 And for bulkhead, when bulkhead is full, the subsequent parallel requests will trigger `BulkheadFullException` in bulkhead.
 What is matters here is that sometimes you need to handle all these exceptions respectively which may force you to add `try ... catch` blocks to protect your codes then make them not as concise as above examples.
 After adding exception handling stuff, the example before looks like this:

 ```clojure
 (try